 Often considered the original “Silicon Alley,” the Flatiron District served as a launch pad for some of the largest technology companies.
 Over time, many of these firms moved on to more traditional digs in Midtown, making way for scrappier, tech-savvy startups such as Peloton, Betterment, and Moat.
 As for the spaces themselves, loft-like designs with relatively small footprints that feature high ceilings and abundant natural light are favored.
 These spaces have an element of old-time charm, often equipped with hardwood floors, industrial lighting, and wide-open spaces.

-For employees looking for quality and convenience in where they shop and ear, fast-fashion boutiques such as H&M and Zara abound, as well as high-quality food chains like Sweetgreen, Eataly, and Juice Press.
+For employees looking for quality and convenience where they shop and eat, fast-fashion boutiques such as H&M and Zara abound, as well as high-quality food chains like Sweetgreen, Eataly, and Juice Press.

 Key Takeaway: If your company wants an upbeat, energetic vibe to house a creative community that would appreciate an even more creative space, look no further than Flatiron.

 Curious to check out a flexible workspace in the Flatiron area?
 Take a look at some of these Knotel listings.

 Midtown Manhattan may be the most recognizable area in the city, thanks to landmarks like the Empire State Building, the Chrysler Building, and Times Square.
 That also makes it a popular destination for visiting clients.
 When trying to impress a potential customer, what better way to wow them than by taking them to an NBA game in Madison Square Garden, a hit play on Broadway, or a concert at Carnegie Hall?